achristen/Gridded-Turbulent-Source-Area/README.md

 Here is an expanded example

       idl -rt=/Users/Username/fpr_write_ncdf.sav -args /Users/Username/footprint.nc 0.002 25.42 3.25 320.2 0.032 294002 500 200 1000 2.0 1783049.5 Vancouver-Sunset GMT-8 UBC

+### Batch processing

+One can write a batch file or use scripting to call the line with different arguments to process large datasets.

 ### Potential errors